 - Every performance in the festival has played to young audiences around the world with great success.
 The performers are highly-trained and have extensive experience interacting with very young audiences.

 - All participating venues in the festival are physically accessible.
 All festival staff are trained to ensure the most flexible, accommodating, and welcoming experience for every child, caregiver, and educator!

-- Tickets are accessibly priced at a rate of $14 for public performances or $20 for a parent child ticket to our baby shows!
+- Tickets are accessibly priced at a rate of $10 for schools and daycares, $15 for public performances or $25 for a parent/child ticket to our baby shows!

 - All festival venues are breastfeeding friendly!

 The festival launched in 2014 and welcomed close to 5000 children and their grown up guests.
 The first of its kind in Toronto and second only to Festival Petits Bonheurs in Montreal, the WeeFestival joined the international arts for early years movement and brought together leading artists and companies from around the world to Toronto for one week of performances for children 0-6 years.
 A total of 45 performances of 7 fantastic productions, 5 from international theatre companies.
 We welcomed 30 different school/daycare groups and reached over 100 artists and academics through The Right to Play Conference.